Programme of events

 Science and the Senses (Durham University Psychology)

 A series of fun games for children designed to highlight how important our senses are, and how they work together to help us understand the world.
-Children of all ages can take part in a series of fun demonstrations involving smell boxes, coloured lights, and a ‘rubber hand illusion’.
+Children of all ages can take part in a series of fun demonstrations involving reaction time tests, a speech warping machine, and the ‘rubber hand illusion’.

 Science All Around You (Procter & Gamble)